• Black Hole Accetion

 ABOUT

-The Center for Theoretical Astrophysics brings together a diverse set of scientists from across Los Alamos National Laboratory to study a wide variety of topics at the forefront of astrophysical research.
+The Center for Theoretical Astrophysics brings together scientists from across Los Alamos National Laboratory to study a wide variety of topics at the forefront of astrophysical research.
 We are committed to building and maintaining a supportive experience for all who participate, as reflected in our Statement of Values.

 SUMMARY